MathewKJ2048/catalyst/README.md

 Alloy models is a repository of Alloy models and contains scripts for scraping Alloy models and filtering these sets for particular characteristics.

-This repo is for internal Watform member use only.
-The downloaded Alloy files from github may not have permissions for us to make them publicly available to others.

-[NAD: we need to think about what that means for making our artefacts public for papers.]

 ## Using the Model Sets

 The directory "models-sets" contains sets of Alloy models (sometimes within the